“We must, therefore, pay even more attention to what we have heard, so that we will not drift away…” (Hebrews 2:1)

 Drifting is something that happens over time.
 It’s slow and steady, almost imperceptible.
 It can happen so gradually in fact that it goes without notice.
-That’s the real problem with drifting spiritually – you don’t know it’s happening until it’s already happened.
+And just as a boat in a body of water so also is the human heart.
+We have the tendency to drift.
+And the real problem with drifting spiritually is that you don’t know it’s happening until it’s already happened.

 But what if you could?
 Are there certain checkpoints that, if they appear in your life, you know that the drifting has started?
 That the rope tied to the anchor of faith has started to let out?
 That you are slowly moving in a direction that you didn’t intend to go?
 I think there are, and here’s three to think about.